gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'scope' parameter MUST be present and MUST include:

-    - in the first element, either the Group Identifier (Gid) of the group to join under the Group Manager, or a value from which the Group Manager can derive the Gid of the group to join.
-It is up to the application to define how the Group Manager possibly performs the derivation of the full Gid.
-Appendix C of {{I-D.ietf-core-oscore-groupcomm}} provides an example of structured Gid, composed of a fixed part, namely Group Prefix, and a variable part, namely Group Epoch.
+    - in the first element, the name of the OSCORE group to join under the Group Manager.

     * in the second element, the role (encoded as a text string) or CBOR array of roles that the joining node intends to have in the group it intends to join.
 Accepted values of roles are: "requester", "responder", and "monitor".
 Possible combinations are: \["requester" , "responder"\]; \["requester" , "monitor"\].